 A few hundred years later, sources were provided to encourage the use of pigeons to deliver messages tied to their legs.
 Every athlete competing in the first Olympic Games, held in 776 BC, carried a homing pigeon from his town.
 If he achieved a medal in his event, then the bird would bring the news to his home.

 There are other types of Columbidae family usually present in the UK - collared dove or ring-necked dove (Streptopelia decaocto), wood pigeon (Columba palumbus), stock dove (Columba oenas) and turtle dove (Streptopelia turtur).

 Fancy Breeds of Pigeons:

-It is assumed that about pigeons or production of pigeons for the purpose of improving the size, form, colour or behaviour began over 3000 years ago, but there is no historical evidence of early breeding.
+It is assumed that pigeons or the production of pigeons to improve the size, form, colour, or behaviour began over 3000 years ago, but there is no historical evidence of early breeding.

 The classification of fancy breeds is complicated, but eight different headings can be loosely defined:

-Utility Pigeons: There are breeds which were bred specifically for meat.
+Utility Pigeons: Some breeds were bred specifically for meat.
 The example of the same may include 'French Mondain' and the 'King'.